cjdbarlow/bedside-notebook/management/cns/acute-spine.md

 Spinal cord injury causing sympathectomy, leading to relative parasympathetic overactivity.

 ##Clinical Manifestations
+> Beware the **rising lesion** - an increase in spinal cord injury level occurring with spinal cord oedema, which may precipitate respiratory failure

 ##Diagnostic Approach and DDx
 ##Investigations
 ##Management
 > * Avoid secondary injury by preventing hypoxia and hypotension
+> * Early fixation does not improve neurology, but it does permit immediate rehabilitation and overall improves outcome

 * A
 	* May have unstable c-spine or require immobilisation